VaniaCortez/VaniaCortez.GitHub.io/Massachusetts_Education.md

 *What is the correlation between students with disabilities and graduation rate?*

+Based on the scatter plot below, we can see that students with disabilities who have a low economic disadvantage have a high graduation rate.
-There are approximately 300 students with disabilities of which have an 80% graduation rate and low economic disadvantage.
-On the other hand, there are several outliers where less than 50 students with disabilities have a 20-40% graduation rate but have a high economic disadvantage.
+On the other hand, students with disabilities who have a high economic disadvantage fall below the 50% graduation rate.

 <img src="images/GraduatedvsDisabilities.png?raw=true"/>